shawntabrizi/substrate-collectables-workshop/steps/1/README.md

 In the `polkadot-sdk` we refer to this logic as the blockchain's runtime.

 All nodes on a blockchain network have and use the same runtime, allowing them to come to consensus about changes to a blockchain.

+To learn more about the runtime, and its role inside of the `polkadot-sdk`, check out this video from the Polkadot Blockchain Academy:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-ttmm8gYS04?si=ZH_g83CVtguENoK7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Pallets